mskcc/facetsAPI/doc/facetsmeta.md

   * This function will set this FacetsMeta object to select a single run per sample based on identified best or acceptable fits, as defined in the facets manifest for any given sample.
 If the first parameter, useSingleSample, is set to True, then for each sample, a single run will be selected if a best or acceptable fit is selected.
 If useSingleSample is set to True, then it is also possible to allow default fits to be selected in cased where no best or acceptable fit is indicated.
 Default for both of these parameters is set to False.
 * setVerbose(bool activateVerbose)
   * This function accepts True or False as a parameter, and will activate verbose mode if set to True.
 This will make warning messages visible during runtime and show more details of data processing for various processes.
 By default, verbose mode is set to False.
+* selectSamplesFromFile(input_file)
+  * This function accepts a file with a single sample ID per line and populates this object's samples_from_file list.
+If this list is populated and build_from_file_listing is true, when parseClinicalData runs it will only include samples listed in the provided file.
+Expected file format is one sample per line.
+Expected sample format is P-12345678-TXX-IMX.

 ### Additional Data